alcortesm/mazegame/README.md

 implementation to check that the game can be coded using only the course curriculum and fits well on the course schedule.

+This project is not yet finished, but most of the work is done, so you can start using it in your courses.

+## Contact Information

+You can reach me by email at "Alberto Cortés" <alcortesm@gmail.com>.

 ## The Goal of the Game

 The goal of the game is to control the movements of a *hero* (visually, the